-Deciding to Join The Air Force: Officer or Enlisted Programs
+Deciding to Join the Air Force: Officer or Enlisted Programs

 Enlisted Commissioning Programs

 To join as an enlisted member or an officer typically depends upon what job you want to do in the Air Force.
-If you want to become a pilot, you must be an officer, so you will need to have graduated college.
+If you want to become a pilot, you must be an officer, so you will need to have graduated from college.
 However, many people with college degree join the military each year to become enlisted members of the special operations groups.
 There is a 10:1 ratio to enlisted personnel to officers in the special operations communities in nearly all branches of service.
 The Special Tactical Officers and Combat Rescue Officers are few in number compared to the Pararescue and Combat Control Technicians in the Air Force.

 So in the end, it really depends on how you want to start and continue your service in the military.

 However, the Air Force has several programs enlisted members can use to become commissioned officers.
 Unmarried enlisted members can apply to attend the Air Force Academy in Colorado Springs, CO.
 However, the selection process to any of the service academies is very rigid, and only the very best are accepted (this applies to civilian applicants, as well as enlisted applicants).
 There are slots for enlisted members to become members of the future class.
 They may have to attend a preparatory school prior to joining the Service Academy if they have been out of school for several years and need a refresher course on the typical course load of a college student.

 All of the Air Force enlisted commissioning programs are very competitive.
 In fact, it's probably harder to get a commission in the Air Force than any other service branch.
 Except for rated commissions (pilot, navigator, air battle manager), the Air Force likes their officers to have technical or "hard science" degrees, such as aerospace engineering, physics, computer science, or chemistry.
 The Air Force also likes their officers to have a very high college GPA (3.2 or above is considered competitive).